hschafer2017/PCSwimming/README.md

 The PC logo was provided by Portage Central Swimming and Diving.

 ## Acknowledgments
+The media query for the collapsed navbar regardless of viewport width was taken from this [site](https://www.codeply.com/go/iaM1zcNsQB/bootstrap-navbar-always-collapsed).

 # Plug-Ins
 If you have the Grammarly plug-in in your browser, when you click on a form's textarea to create or edit a post or comment, the textarea box will jump to the top of the page and then reposition itself into the designated input area on the page.
 The plug-in will still work, and you will still be able to add and edit content if you're using the plug-in.
 If the plug-in is turned off, there is no issue with the textarea jumping around the page.
 Read more about this issue with the Grammarly plug-in [here](https://stackoverflow.com/questions/47957205/textarea-box-moving-on-click-on-initial-page-load).